jennifertrin/farcaster-card/README.md

 - **Virtual Membership Cards**: Generate personalized Farcaster Pro membership cards
 - **Card Sharing**: Share your card directly to Farcaster
-- **NFT Minting**: Mint your card as an NFT on Ethereum for 0.005 ETH
+- **Dual Blockchain NFT Minting**: Mint your card as an NFT on both Ethereum (0.005 ETH) and Solana (0.01 SOL)
-- **Wallet Integration**: Seamless wallet connection using Farcaster Frame SDK
+- **Multi-Wallet Integration**: Seamless wallet connection for both Ethereum and Solana chains

 ## NFT Minting

-Users can now mint their Farcaster Pro membership card as an NFT on Ethereum:
+Users can now mint their Farcaster Pro membership card as an NFT on both Ethereum and Solana:

+### Ethereum NFT Minting
 - **Mint Price**: 0.005 ETH per NFT
 - **Blockchain**: Ethereum Mainnet
 - **Standard**: ERC-721
 - **Token Name**: Farcaster Pro Membership Card
 - **Token Symbol**: FARPRO

+### Solana NFT Minting
+- **Mint Price**: 0.01 SOL per NFT
+- **Blockchain**: Solana Devnet/Mainnet
+- **Standard**: SPL Token with Metaplex metadata
+- **Token Name**: Farcaster Pro Card - [Member Name]
+- **Token Symbol**: FARPRO

 ### How to Mint

 1. Generate your virtual membership card
-2. Click the "Mint NFT" button below the "Share Card" button
+2. Choose your preferred blockchain (Ethereum or Solana)
-3. Connect your wallet if not already connected
+3. Connect the appropriate wallet (MetaMask for Ethereum, Farcaster wallet for Solana)
+4. Click the mint button for your chosen blockchain
-4. Confirm the transaction in your wallet
+5. Confirm the transaction in your wallet
-5. Your NFT will be minted with your card image as the token URI
+6. Your NFT will be minted with your card image as the token URI

 ## Smart Contract